haifengliu/azrefresh/mooncake/virtual-machines-create-upload-vhd-windows-server.md

 5. **OPTIONAL :** You can also use Azure PowerShell's Add-AzureVMImage cmdlet to add your VHD as an image.

-	From the Microsoft Azure PowerShell window, type:
+	From the Windows Azure PowerShell window, type:

 	`Add-AzureVMImage -ImageName <Your Image's Name> -MediaLocation <location of the VHD> -OS <Type of the OS on the VHD>`